 The list of transactions failed to be retrieved.

 Ask your systems programmer to authorize your user ID to the IMS.CSLimplx.QRY.TRAN resource in the OPERCMDS class, where implx is the IMSplex name.

-Appendix A. z/OS Debugger commands supported in remote debug mode
+Appendix A. z/OS Debugger commands supported in Debug Tool compatibility mode